 From 1 April 2018, Minimum Energy Efficiency Standards (MEES) will make it unlawful for landlords to let a building which fails to meet the minimum required E energy rating.
-Whilst there are exemptions, it is becoming increasingly evident that the vast majority of landlords have not taken the regulations into account and many stand to be left with vacant and unletable properties at substantial financial loss.
+While there are exemptions, it is becoming increasingly evident that the vast majority of landlords have not taken the regulations into account and many stand to be left with vacant and unlettable properties at substantial financial loss.

 The regulations apply to the granting of both new leases and lease renewals and, from 1 April 2023, the regulations will broaden to make all active leases unlawful for ‘sub-standard’ properties.

 The financial penalties for landlords allowing an F or G rated property to be let will be based upon rateable values as follows:

 - A minimum penalty of £5,000 for even a small property.

 - Up to £150,000 for a three month incidence.

 In addition, all infringements of the regulations will be made public.